 Does breathing natural gas hurt you?

-It depends on the amount of natural gas you breath in.
+It depends on the amount of natural gas you breathe in.
 A large amount can certainly make you ill and potentially kill you.
 The definition of “large” also depends on each individual person.

 Is there a phone app that can detect carbon monoxide?